Sleep Hygiene and Insomnia

 “If you are ready to improve your sleep, then sleep hygiene is the best way to go.”

-Depending on how complicated your particular insomnia is you may or may not have to follow every guideline that is included below for as long as it takes to regain a normal circadian rhythm.
+Depending on how complicated your particular insomnia is you may or may not have to follow every guideline that is included below.
+The length of time for each of is also different, but you will have to commit for as long as it takes to regain a normal circadian rhythm.
 For example; if you have hypoglycemia, cortisol resistance or another kind of hormonal imbalance, then you will likely have to follow all of the guidelines below as well as consider specific treatments for your condition.
 If you have a mild form of insomnia due to recent stress, schedule change or travel, you may only have to engage in a few guidelines for a short period of time.

 Every day – remind yourself that this is going to be about patience and dedication.